-The statements of net position present information on all of the Authority's assets, deferred outflows of resources and liabilities, with the difference between the three reported as net position.
+The statements of net position present information on all of the Authority's assets and deferred outflows of resources, and liabilities and deferred inflows of resources with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Authority is improving or deteriorating.

-The statements of revenues, expenses and changes in net position present information showing how the reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+The statements of revenues, expenses and changes in net position present information showing how the Authority's net position changed during the most recent fiscal year.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., accrued receivables).